ibexa/documentation-developer/tools/php_api_ref/README.md

 `tools/php_api_ref/phpdoc.sh` has a set of internal variables that might be edited for particular usages.

 `PHPDOC_CONF` can be changed to use a different config file.
-For example, when working on the design, the set of analysed files can be reduced for a quicker PHP API Reference compilation.
+For example, when working on the design, the set of parsed files can be reduced for a quicker PHP API Reference compilation.

 `PHP_BINARY` can be edited, for example, to use a different PHP version than the default, or to change verbosity.